ahmedshuhel/resume/resume.md

 **Others:**

-- Improved code quality and stability by gradually refactoring and adding new feature for company's major (Point of Sale) that spiked the customer growth from 5 to over 120 in 6 months.
+- Improved code quality and stability by gradually refactoring and adding new feature for company's major product (Point of Sale) that spiked the customer growth from 5 to over 120 in 6 months.
 - Implemented database versioning and data migration facility from other product and also from old version of our product to new version of POS system.
 - Wrote integration code for Proximity Reader (Biometric and RFID) for Attendance system and fed this data to the payroll system.
 - Provided maintenance and bug fixes to company's legacy systems/products that are crucial to customers and their business.